manivaradarajan/aistudio/ai-workflow/upanishad-explorer/prd/PRD-VISION-SCOPE.md

 A unified, beautifully designed digital library where:

 - Sacred texts are the "hero" of the experience
-- Users access Sanskrit originals in multiple scripts (Devanagari, Roman, Kannada, etc.)
+- Users access Sanskrit originals in multiple scripts (Devanagari, with Roman and other scripts in future phases)
 - Alongside high-quality translations (primarily English, expanding to other languages)
 - With multiple authoritative commentaries that can be read, compared, and cross-referenced
 - Cross-links between texts (e.g., "Brihad Aranyaka 6.4.22" as a clickable reference)